TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 <br>

 ### Waveshare LCD Type (B) and Arduino Teensy
 Connection details are as below for a Teensy 3.6 using the Adafruit ILI9341 library.
-Waveshare 3.2" LCD (b) rev 4 for raspberry Pi (ILI9340/41 chipset) with Adafruit ILI9341 library and example graphicstest.
-See [LCD-B-Teensy36.ino](LCD-B-Teensy36.ino) for details.
+Waveshare 3.2" LCD (b) rev 4 for raspberry Pi (ILI9340/41 chipset) with [Adafruit ILI9341 library](Library-LCD32inch(B)-Teensy36.zip) and example graphicstest.
+See [LCD32inch(B)-Teensy36.ino](LCD32inch(B)-Teensy36.ino) for details.

 Table 2.
 Connect the Waveshare LCD type (B) display to Teensy 3.6: